danielathome19/AP-Computer-Science/Notes/Unit_06.md

 }
 ```

 Once we have our **data class**, we can read in all of the files from the data file.
 However, in case the size of the data file changes, we need to provide a buffer space (i.e., extra slots in the array) instead of counting the number of cars by hand and updating our code every time it changes -- good luck trying that with a database!
-Lets make an array of **Car** objects that can hold up to 100 cars, similar to our parking lot example above:
+Let's make an array of **Car** objects that can hold up to 100 cars, similar to our parking lot example above:
 ```java
 Scanner input = new Scanner(new File("mycars.dat"));
 Car[] parkinglot = new Car[100];